kracr/temporal-data-generator/README.md

 # 4 Instructions for using the data:

-Each file generated inside the SequenceData directory is named in the format timestamp_tweetid_eventdata.ttl, where timestamp is in long format which typically represents the number of milliseconds since January 1, 1970, 00:00:00 GMT.
-For example: 1609459200000.
+Each file generated inside the SequenceData directory is named in the format timestamp_tweetid_eventdata.ttl, where timestamp is in yymmdd_hhmmss format.
+The conference tweets start at
+ January 1, 1970, 00:00:00 IST.
+For example: 20700101_000000.
 The reason  for using this format is the file naming convention.
-The timestamp can be changed in the appropriate format as per the user requirments, such as 1609459200000 is 2021-01-01 00:00:00 when converted to local date time.
-These files can be streamed by sorting them by  their names, which arranges them in a sequential order.
+The timestamp can be changed in the appropriate format as per the user requirments, such as 2021-01-01 00:00:00 (local date time) is 1609459200000 in long format.  yymmdd_hhmmss format allows to sort the generated files  them by timetamps, which arranges them in a sequential order.
  Once sorted, each file can be streamed at a defined rate.

-(As an example, we also provide a python and a java file, process.py and process.java, that processes a year data in a day.)
+In order to stream data, the Code repository consists of two java classes- RDFStreamerExample.java and RDFServerExample.java.
+Users can use them to stream the sequence data generated and use them as per their requirements.

+Users can also modify the property files present in the code repository and generate datasets of varying sizes.

 ### Other Details